RetroEvolved/RetroEvolved-Extra/README.md

+Collection of extra scripts written by the talented ZeroJay, repurposed for RetroEvolved to expand the possibilities of a fresh install.

-# RetroPie-Extra
+# RetroEvolved-Extra

-This is a collection of unofficial installation scripts for RetroPie allowing you to quickly and easily install emulators, ports and libretrocores that haven't been included in RetroPie for one reason or another.
+This is a collection of unofficial installation scripts for RetroEvolved allowing you to quickly and easily install emulators, ports and libretrocores that haven't been included in RetroEvolved for one reason or another.
 These scripts can be considered experimental at best.

-Those in the master branch have been tested reasonably and should work well but may have some flaws as they haven't gone through the RetroPie's watchful eyes yet.
+Those in the master branch have been tested reasonably and should work well but may have some flaws as they haven't gone through the RetroEvolved's watchful eyes yet.
 Scripts that are unfinished, untested, unpolished will not be located in this repository and instead have been moved to https://github.com/zerojay/RetroPie-Extra-unstable.

 Pull requests and issue reports are accepted and encouraged as well as requests.
 Feel free to use the issue tracker to send me any personal requests for new scripts